+(1) All systems shall be part of OBD Diagnosis and ‘Error logs/Information detected and diagnosed’ shall be part of the vehicle survey.
+This guarantees that errors with indirect effect on system power can be properly detected.

 Remarks for: Repair / replacement of components / part numbers"

 II.
 Justification

+General:

 EU Regulation 2024/1257 (EU7) introduces optional tests for ISC for power determination.
 This new Annex provides a description of vehicle selection criteria, test methodology, statistical approach and vehicle survey to fulfill the requirements of reproducible ISC tests.